Stewardship - giving to St. John’s and St Luke’s

 those who do not share our faith.
 Whereas having it can cause heartache around what to do with it or how to hold onto it,

-In 2022, it cost just under £300 every day for our parish to meet all its commitments including keeping our buildings open
+In 2023, it cost just around £310 every day for our parish to meet all its commitments.

 So how does the Parish’s Stewardship Scheme help?